Volunteer Name: Jackie Pondolfino

 2- What was the most surprising thing you experienced?

-When I went to the Community School for Child Justice, I was shocked by the amount of kids packed into such a small school building.
+When I went to the Community School, I was shocked by the amount of kids packed into such a small school building.
 I was even more shocked by their enthusiasm to learn, especially when we had a hygiene demonstration.
 Furthermore, the volunteer teachers at the school inspired me with their kindness and devotion to providing the students with lunch and education.

 3- What was most difficult situation you experienced or had to overcome?